rust-embedded/discovery/src/04-meet-your-hardware/README.md

 Since the MCU is so important, let's take a closer look at the one sitting on our board.

 Our MCU is surrounded by 100 tiny metal **pins**.
-These pins are connected to **tracings**, the little "roads" that act as the wires connecting components together on the board.
+These pins are connected to **traces**, the little "roads" that act as the wires connecting components together on the board.
 The MCU can dynamically alter the electrical properties of the pins.
 This works similar to a lightswitch altering how electrical current flows through a circuit.
-By enabling or disabling electrical current to flow through a specific pin, an LED attached to that pin (via the tracing) can be turned on and off.
+By enabling or disabling electrical current to flow through a specific pin, an LED attached to that pin (via the traces) can be turned on and off.

 By looking at the part number and doing some research, we can learn more